Tim Anderson is a freelance writer/researcher with articles published in The Saturday Evening Post, Playboy magazine, TV Guide, and others.

 1. The Untouchables

-To add authenticity to his role as crime kingpin Al Capone, actor Robert De Niro was able to locate the mobster's original tailors, and had them recreate the suits and clothing done for Capone decades earlier.
-He even wore the silk underwear favored by the gangster, although they were never seen in the film.
+To add authenticity to his role as crime kingpin Al Capone, actor Robert De Niro located the mobster's original tailors, and had them recreate the suits and clothing done for Capone decades earlier.
+He even wore the silk underwear favored by the gangster, although it was never seen in the film.

 Connery teaches his three pupils about life on Chicago's streets, and how they can beat Capone: learn to shoot fast and get off the first shot.
 And his methods aren't always conventional.